-Access the Kubernetes dashboard with Azure Kubernetes Service (AKS)
+Access the Kubernetes web dashboard in Azure Kubernetes Service (AKS)

 Before you begin